-In AC 2018-2019, the target was met.
-Though analysis of the results showed that scores on the EDAL 7420 Final Research Paper were consistently high (μ = 96.5%), students made errors in APA style citations and references and in properly using academic writing style.
+In AC 2019-2020, the target was met.
+Though analysis of the results showed that scores on the EDAL 7420 Final Research Paper were consistently high, students made errors in APA style citations and references and in properly using academic writing style.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-Based on the analysis of the AC 2018-2019 results, students lost the most points in the rubric category of following APA style.
-In accordance with the plan of action from AC 2018-2019, in AC 2019-2020 an APA WebEx workshop was conducted for all doctoral students in the fall of 2019.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
+Based on the analysis of the AC 2019-2020 results, students lost the most points in the rubric category of following APA style.
+In accordance with the plan of action from AC 2019-2020, in AC 2020-2021 an APA WebEx workshop was conducted for all doctoral students in the fall of 2020.
 These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.